-\begin{lemma} Any hypernet has a finite number of shallow edges, and a finite number of deep edges. \end{lemma} \begin{proof} Any hypernet has a finite number of shallow edges by definition.
+\begin{lem} Any hypernet has a finite number of shallow edges, and a finite number of deep edges. \end{lem} \begin{proof} Any hypernet has a finite number of shallow edges by definition.
 We prove that any hypernet $G$ has a finite number of deep edges, by induction on minimum level $k$ of the hypernet.

 When $k = 0$, the hypernet has ho deep edges.

 When $k > 0$, each hypernet $H$ that labels a shallow edge of $G$ belongs to $\mathcal{H}'_{k-1}(L,M)$, and therefore its minimum level is less than $k$.
 By induction hypothesis, the labelling hypernet $H$ has a finite number of deep edges, and also a finite number of shallow edges.
 Deep edges of $G$ are given by edges, at any depth, of any hypernet that labels a shallow edge of $G$.
 Because there is a finite number of the hypernets that label the shallow edges of $G$, the number of deep edges of $G$ is finite. \end{proof}